pm16/raylib-roguelike/README.md

 - [ ] Convert to an entity component system
 - [ ] Move font loader to a class or namespace?
+- [ ] TUI style system to display menus, textboxes, etc...

+- Maybe this project is actually a GUI library that imitates a codepage 437 TUI?